anothervillain/check/README.md

 | curl    | ```sudo apt install curl```    | Used to test SSL connectivity            |
 | lolcat  | ```sudo apt install lolcat```  | Used to color some output                |

-> You probably have most of these already, you could remove lolcat from line 120 if you so desire.

 #### Contribution
 My coworkers for input on the logic, filtering and output of the script <3